 5 Privacy Impact Assessment

-5.1 Prior to the installation or repositioning of any CCTV camera, or system, a privacy impact assessment will be conducted by the Company to ensure that the proposed installation is compliant with legislation and ICO guidance.
+5.1 Prior to the installation or repositioning of any CCTV camera, or system, a data protection impact assessment will be conducted by the Company to ensure that the proposed installation is compliant with legislation and ICO guidance.
 The assessment will be approved by the Company designated Data Protection Officer.

 5.2 The Company will adopt a privacy by design approach when installing new cameras and systems, considering the purpose of each camera so as to avoid recording and storing excessive amounts of personal data.